EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Results and Discussion

 The global results for \proposal and its different versions are presented in Table \ref{tab:final-comparison}.
 The rows show the achieved accuracy and the percentage of improvement in relation to the best reference models for each model.

-Reviewing the results of \proposal and FS, we confirm that FS is the best model as it obtains the best accuracy levels in four out of six datasets.
+Reviewing the results of \proposal and FS, we confirm that FS is the best model \begin{idea},\end{idea} as it obtains the best accuracy levels in four out of six datasets.
 Furthermore, the pruning of both layers carried out by \proposal also attains very notable performance levels.

-Moreover, if we consider the optimization using the pruning model, the optimization of both layers yields the best results in terms of mean accuracy for each dataset.
-However, when comparing pruning and FS, the latter has more robust models: it achieves the best performance in four datasets and it is also shown in the improvement percentage for each dataset.
+Moreover, if we consider the \begin{idea2}evolution\end{idea2} using the pruning model, the \begin{idea2}evolution\end{idea2} of both layers yields the best results in terms of mean accuracy for each dataset.
+However, when comparing pruning and FS, the latter has more robust models: it achieves the best performance in four datasets\begin{idea},\end{idea} and it is also shown in the improvement percentage for each dataset.

-In conclusion, it is shown with empirical evidence that pruning can be done by optimizing the fully-connected layers, specifically, by evolving their neurons to get the fittest configuration that reports an improvement of the network performance.
+In conclusion, it is shown with empirical evidence that pruning can be done by \begin{idea2}evolving\end{idea2} the fully-connected layers, specifically, by evolving their neurons to get the fittest configuration that reports an improvement of the network performance.
 An evolutionary feature selection based on the extracted features also achieves a great network performance, both in improving the accuracy and in reducing its complexity.